ZentiPay/reclaim-aadhaar-zk/README.md

 ## How It Works

+1. **Verification Initiation**: A client calls `/startVerification` with a `userId` parameter
+2. The service makes a request to Setu's DigiLocker API to initiate Aadhaar verification
+3. Setu returns a verification URL that the user must visit to complete the Aadhaar verification process
+4. The service caches the Setu request ID associated with the user ID for later use
+5. **Proof Generation**: After the user completes verification, the client calls `/generateProof` with the same `userId`
-1. The main service receives a request to `/generateProof`
+6. The service retrieves the cached Setu request ID and makes a zk-fetch request to get the verified Aadhaar data
-2. It uses the Reclaim zk-fetch client to make a verifiable request to the provider service
-3. The provider service returns user data (simulated as userId: "12345")
-4. The zk-fetch generates cryptographic proof of the API call and response
+7. The zk-fetch generates cryptographic proof of the API call and Aadhaar verification response
-5. The proof is verified for validity
+8. The proof is verified for validity using Reclaim Protocol's verification system
-6. The proof is transformed for on-chain use and returned
+9. The proof is transformed for on-chain use and returned to the client

-This demonstrates how zk-fetch can be used to create verifiable proofs of API responses, which can then be used in blockchain applications or other systems requiring cryptographic verification of off-chain data.
+This demonstrates how zk-fetch can be used to create verifiable proofs of Aadhaar verification without exposing sensitive personal information, enabling privacy-preserving identity verification for blockchain applications.